hashgraph/did-method/did-method-specification.md

 The method specific identifier `hedera-specific-idstring` is composed of a Hedera network identifier with a `:` separator followed by a `hedera-base58-key` identifier which is a base58-encoded SHA-256 hash of a DID root public key and then method specific parameters `fid` and optionally `tid` (see details below).

 Hedera DIDs are not required to be registered on the ledger and may be used as unregistered pseudonymous pairwise identifiers.
-However, these identifiers may also be registered on the ledger within a specific appnet and be publicly resolvable or with access restriction defined by appnet owners.
+However, these identifiers may also be registered on the ledger within a specific appnet and be publicly resolvable or with access restriction defined by business application network owners.

 Every DID document registered on Hedera network MUST contain a public key of id `#did-root-key` and type `Ed25519VerificationKey2018`.
 The `hedera-base58-key` identifier is a base58-encoded SHA-256 hash of this public key.